kent5i5/spark_data_processing/README.md

 1. Create and download the IAM user crediential with s3 and Spark EMR permission

+2. Check the clusters with awscli aws emr list-clusters

-2. Submit the script to spark to run it spark-submit --packages org.apache.hadoop:hadoop-aws:2.7.0 etl.py
+3. Submit the script to spark to run it spark-submit --packages org.apache.hadoop:hadoop-aws:2.7.0 etl.py

 # Song Dataset